1. IEEE Signal Processing Magazine

 IEEE Signal Processing Society offers funding to SPS members and chapters to encourage volunteerism and society involvement in local activities.

-In addition to the existing Seasonal Schools and Chapter Initiative Funding, the society is launching two new options to increase involvement locally through Regional Events and Forums.
-Up to US$5,000 in event support can be requested by SPS members or SPS Chapters.
+In addition to the existing Seasonal Schools and Chapter Initiative Funding, the society has launched two new options to increase involvement locally through Regional Events and Forums.
+Up to US$5,000 in support for in-person events, and US$3000 for virtual events, can be requested by SPS members or SPS Chapters.

 Initiative options are outlined below:

-Seasonal schools are typically either summer schools or winter schools, and are geared towards providing graduate students, early stage researchers, and practitioners.
+Seasonal schools are typically either Cycle 1 (formerly "summer") schools or Cycle 2 (formerly "winter") schools, and are geared towards providing graduate students, early stage researchers, and practitioners.
 For more details, visit the Seasonal Schools page.

 Aimed at networking and with topics of interest to industry members.
 Formats include panel sessions, and presentations or lectures by industry experts.
 Content should be created based on interest to industry, and cannot include papers for publication.